IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dd>A string of characters that is used in the process of transforming an email address or phone number into a secure, opaque value that cannot by itself be traced back to the original value.</dd>
 <dd>The UID2 service uses salt as part of the process, along with hashing and encryption, to secure the original value.
 Salt is added to the input value before hashing.</dd>

+<dt><MdxJumpAnchor id="gl-salt-bucket"><a href="#gl-salt-bucket">Salt bucket</a></MdxJumpAnchor></dt>
+<dd>A string of characters used to identify a specific <a href="#gl-salt">salt</a> value used in the process of creating a specific raw UID2.
+In this context, the term "bucket" does not reference a cloud storage bucket; the salt bucket ID is the identifier for a specific salt value.</dd>
+<dd>Because salt values are refreshed from time to time, having the salt bucket ID is helpful when the salt value has been updated, so that the old and new values can be correlated.</dd>
+<dd>Each UID2 has a salt bucket.
+The salt for each bucket rotates once every 12 months.
+Each salt bucket has an alphanumeric designation.</dd>
+<dd>The UID2 Operator receives and stores up-to-date salts from the UID2 Core Service, and authorized UID2 participants can retrieve salt bucket IDs by calling the [POST&nbsp;/identity/buckets](../endpoints/post-identity-buckets.md) endpoint.</dd>
+<dd>Salt buckets are rotated approximately once per year.
+This means that approximately 1/365th of the buckets are rotated daily.
+When the salt bucket is rotated, the raw UID2 value is updated accordingly, wich renders the previous value obsolete.</dd>
+<dd>Authorized users should check for updated salt bucket IDs frequently.</dd>
+<dd>For an example of a salt bucket ID, see the response to the `POST /identity/buckets` endpoint: <a href="../endpoints/post-identity-buckets#decrypted-json-response-format">Decrypted JSON Response Format</a>.</dd>

 <dt><MdxJumpAnchor id="gl-salted-hash"><a href="#gl-salted-hash">Salted hash</a></MdxJumpAnchor></dt>
 <dd>When a <a href="#gl-salt">salt</a> value is added to the input string before applying the <a href="#gl-hash">hash</a> function, the result is a salted hash.
 When the input value is salted before hashing, an attacker who has the hash cannot determine the input value by trying many possible inputs to arrive at the same output.</dd>